How to add comments to an Excel Worksheet cell

 I’m a big user of Excel and it always amazes me how few people add comments to their Excel spreadsheets!
 Adding and using comments in Excel is a great way to explain formulas, cells, and other data in the spreadsheet itself, thus saving you the time spent on the phone with colleagues!
-It’s really easy to add comments to cells in Excel and I’ll explain how you can do so in Excel XP/2003 and Excel 2007.
+It’s really easy to add comments to cells in Excel and I’ll explain how you can do so in Excel XP/2003, Excel 2007, Excel 2010 and Excel 2013.

+The procedure for Excel 2007 is the same as above.
 The first thing you’ll want to do is click on the cell where you want to insert the comment.
-In Excel 2007, you can add comments to a worksheet by going to the Review tab in the ribbon bar.
+Click on the Review tab in the ribbon bar to view the comment editing tools.

 excel comments